JmsTng/ICS4_Culminating/proposal.md

 * search patients by name, id, ward
 * search staff by name, id, role, ward
 * search equipment by type, ward
+* deduct all salaries and equipment costs, add all patient bills from hospital budget to check for yearly profit